wbhart/mpir/build.vc9/readme.txt

 directory; the library and its associated files are then copied to the 'lib' sub-directory within the VC++ solution folder (build.vc9).
-Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied to the files gmp.dll, gmp.exp, gmp.lib and gmp.pdb within the 'dll' sub-directory.
+Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied to the files mpir.dll, mpir.exp, mpir.lib and mpir.pdb within the 'dll' sub-directory.

 This means that the 'dll' and 'lib' sub-directories respectively contain the last MPIR DLLs and static libraries built.
-These are then the libraries used in build any other libraries that are built later.
+These are then the libraries used to build software that requires MPIR or GMP.
 If you use the mpir-tests, the speed, the tune or the try programs it is very important to do so immediately after the MPIR library in question is built because these projects link to the last library built.

 The MPIR DLL projects include the C++ files.
-If you do not want these the relevent files needed to be excluded from the DLL(s) you build.
-Go to the 'cpp' subdirectory of their build project in the IDE and exclude all the files in this subdirectory from the build process.
+If you want the relevent files excluded from the DLL(s) you build, go to the 'cpp' subdirectory of their build project in the IDE and exclude all the files in this subdirectory from the build process.

 All the DLLs and static libraries are multi-threaded and are linked to the multi-threaded Microsoft run-time libraries (DLLs are